hobbyquaker/node-red-contrib-zigbee/README.md

 > Control Zigbee Devices (Xiaomi Aqara, Hue, Lightify, Tradfri, ...) with Node-RED via a CC253x Module.
 No need for proprietary bridges anymore, use devices of different vendors in one Zigbee network.

-**WORK IN PROGESS** - nevertheless I'm happy if you're willing to test it already, feedback of any kind is highly appreciated, just use the [issue tracker](https://github.com/hobbyquaker/node-red-contrib-zigbee/issues)- As soon as the Todo list is worked off and it's considered as stable the version will be bumped to 1.0

 ## Credits